bbgit/bbgit.github.io/README.md

-### Conditions as of February 20, 2025 at 1:54:02 AM CST
+### Conditions as of February 20, 2025 at 1:59:22 AM CST

 Temperature: 19.50 &deg;F

 Feels like: 19.50 &deg;F

-Humidity: 89%
+Humidity: 90%

-Wind Direction: ENE
+Wind Direction: NNW

 Windspeed: 0.0 mph